An ag(e)ing hacker, Luca Saiu's blog

 (1)

 Here and in the following I am blurring the distinction between word and Anki note.
-In this case I am speaking of each one Anki notes making two Anki cards, one front and one back, each card containing one “word” which may be a new root, or an inflected form.
-I tend to include most irregular inflected forms as separate notes; I also have a good number of regular inflected forms, which I find useful to exercise grammar and to remember which forms are in fact regular, particularly in imperfective/perfective verb pairs.
+In this case I am speaking of each Anki notes making two Anki cards, one front and one back, each card containing one “word” which may be a new root, or an inflected form.
+I tend to include irregular inflected forms as separate notes; I also have a fair number of regular inflected forms, which I find useful to exercise grammar and to remember which forms are in fact regular, particularly in imperfective/perfective verb pairs.

 (2)